hanieas/fastapi-file-management-service/README.md

 ## Why a Separate File Management Service?

-1. Consolidates all file-related operations into one service, simplifying management and maintenance.
+1. Centralizes file operations, making management and maintenance easier.
-2. Allows independent scaling of file handling capabilities without affecting other services.
+2. Enables scaling file handling independently of other services.
-3. Facilitates easier updates and modifications related to file handling without disrupting other functionalities.
+3. Simplifies updates and changes to file handling without impacting other parts of the system.
-4. Minimizes code duplication by centralizing file upload and retrieval logic, leading to cleaner and more maintainable code.
+4. Reduces code duplication by keeping file upload and retrieval logic in one place, resulting in cleaner code.

 ## How to Use it?